Watershed

 Services

-One of a handful of buildings enrolled in Seattle’s Living Building Pilot Program, Watershed goes beyond the boundaries of its site to do good.
+As the third building to meet Seattle’s Living Building Pilot program requirements, Watershed goes beyond the boundaries of its site to do good.
 Weber Thompson’s architecture, landscape architecture, interior design and graphic design teams collaborated to create this one-of-a-kind building and urban space.

 PHOTOGRAPHY: Meghan Montgomery / Built Work Photography, WEBER THOMPSon